-Belgium’s polished-diamond exports recorded a rare month of growth in August, even as other aspects of the Antwerp trade declined.
+Belgium’s polished-diamond exports recorded a rare month of growth in August, even as other aspects of the Antwerp trade declined, wrote Rapaport this week.

 Outbound shipments of polished rose 7% to $425.7 million year on year, according to figures the Antwerp World Diamond Centre (AWDC) released last week.
 August was the third month out of the past 12 in which polished exports increased, Rapaport records show.